Home Teaching

 Figure.
 Complex quantum fit of a time series with prediction (Click image)

-In recent years, my research activities have also been devoted to various aspects of business analytics, including machine learning (with the focus on deep learning, predictive analytics and text analytics) and data visualisation (featuring interactive data visualisation and immersive 3D data environments).
+My past research activities were also devoted to AI applications in business, including Machine Learning (with the focus on deep learning, predictive analytics and text analytics) and Data Visualisation (featuring interactive data visualisation and immersive 3D data environments).

 My earlier work also included data mining, expert systems, neural networks and natural language understanding.

-I also have strong interests in applications of quantum technology, machine learning and data visualisation to facilitate the processes of human-computer interaction (and more generally the relationships between human agents and technology), including their decision making, communication, negotiation and collaboration, whether co-located or distributed.
+My work in data visualisation also lead to projects, which explored human-computer interaction and relationships between human agents and technology, including their decision making, communication, negotiation and collaboration, whether co-located or distributed.

 Student in terrain